carpentries/instructor-training/_episodes/09-mindset.md

 The way in which we praise learners has an important impact on their mindset development.
 [Carol Dweck's research](http://www.ascd.org/publications/educational-leadership/oct07/vol65/num02/The-Perils-and-Promises-of-Praise.aspx)
-investigated **three types of praise: performance-based, effort-based and improvement-based**, and looked at how these types of praise influence learner's mindsets.
+investigated three types of praise: performance-based, effort-based and improvement-based, and looked at how these types of praise influence learner's mindsets.

 We're most used to hearing **performance-based praise**.
 This sort of praise focuses on outcomes and implies that the